 - Multiple lens options & Focal length manipulation (for that Bokeh effect!)

 - Ability to be used without a PC to record

 - The list goes on.

-And typically, the main disadvantage is price.
-And while this factor is still in effect, aka, you won’t be able to get a DSLR camera cheaper than a webcam, even now, the value is substantially better at the prices the webcams are at.
+And typically, the main disadvantage is the price.
+And while this factor is still in effect, aka, you won’t be able to get a New DSLR or Mirrorless camera cheaper than a webcam, even now, the value is substantially better at the prices the webcams are at.

 See, DSLR prices haven’t raised all that much in response to the ongoing crisis.
 Now, webcams are much closer to the prices of their bigger brothers.